->SudoTrace, the free, self-hosted, AI-powered analyst workbench that helps you understand what really happened on a compromised endpoint, faster than MDE alone.
+>SudoTrace is a free, self-hosted, AI-assisted analyst workbench that shows you what really happened on a compromised endpoint — faster than MDE alone.

-Update 25/06/2026 – I introduced a NEW module to >SudoTrace, the Business Email Compromise Checker, see more details at the bottom!
+Update 25/06/2026 — >SudoTrace now includes a Business Email Compromise Checker.
+Details at the bottom.

-If you work in a SOC and use Microsoft Defender for Endpoint, you already know the frustration of how the telemetry is presented to you.
-It’s not visually appealing, and you have no clear picture of how processes are linked together.
-In the Timeline, events arrive in chronological order with no visual indication of parent-child relationships, no obvious compromise timeline, and no consolidated view of what IOCs are actually involved.
-You’re left stitching the story together manually, query by query, while the clock ticks. >SudoTrace is built to fix that!
+If you work in a SOC and use Microsoft Defender for Endpoint, you already know the problem.
+The Timeline hands you events in chronological order with no indication of parent-child relationships, no obvious compromise timeline, and no consolidated view of the IOCs actually involved.
+You end up stitching the story together by hand, query by query, while the clock ticks. >SudoTrace is built to fix that.

->SudoTrace is a pure investigation and analysis tool.
-You submit a hostname or device ID and a process ID, and the tool loads your full process ancestry chain alongside telemetry from core MDE tables pulled in parallel via the Graph Security API.
+Submit a hostname or device ID and a process ID, and the tool loads your full process ancestry chain alongside telemetry from the core MDE tables, pulled in parallel via the Graph Security API.

-From there, the analyst is in control.
-You review the process tree, flag the processes that look suspicious or malicious, and confirm the IOCs you want examined.
-Those flagged items can then be sent to Claude, which analyses the scoped data as a virtual blue team analyst, working backwards from the focal process to find the true root cause, identifying the delivery vector with a confidence level, flagging lateral movement indicators, and producing structured findings that reference exact PIDs, timestamps, and command lines.
-Every finding is grounded in the actual telemetry you selected.
+From there, you’re in control.
+Review the process tree, flag the processes that look suspicious or malicious, and confirm the IOCs you want examined.
+Send those flagged items to Claude and it analyses the scoped data as a virtual blue-team analyst: working backwards from the focal process to find the true root cause, identifying the delivery vector with a confidence level, flagging lateral movement indicators, and producing structured findings that reference exact PIDs, timestamps, and command lines.
+Every finding is grounded in the telemetry you selected.

-• Four investigation tabs — Analysis, IOCs, Hunt, Timeline, AI analysis
+- Investigation tabs — Analysis, IOCs, Hunt, Timeline, and AI analysis

 Pivot to hunting from your curated IOC list: